nextcloud/android/SETUP.md

-  If you want to start development of ownCloud first download required files, then compile using console or Eclipse, finally create pull request:
+  If you want to start help developing ownCloud please obey the [contribution guidlines][0] and following these instructions:

   1. Fork and download android/develop repository: